-- (i) the degree to which the defendant understood the scope and structure of the criminal activity; Mr. HODGKINS took a bus to Washington, alone.
+(i) the degree to which the defendant understood the scope and structure of the criminal activity; Mr. HODGKINS took a bus to Washington, alone.
 He attended the rally and made his way to the Capitol building with the crowd.
 Mr. HODGKINS was in Washington by himself, and was not involved with any other person.
 In the instant case, the Defendant sole involvement was walking into the Capitol an hour after the Congress had recessed, and following the crowd.
 Mr. HODGKINS did not interfere with law enforcement, and had no direct contact with anyone in law enforcement.
 Mr. HODGKINS did not touch anything inside the Capitol, nor did he damage any property whatsoever.
 Further, Mr. HODGKINS did not go onto social media to brag about his involvement in the events surrounding January 6, 2021.
 When contacted by law enforcement, he fully cooperated.
+When indicted, he immediately sought to accept full responsibility for his actions.
-When indicted, he immediately sought to accept full responsibility for his actions. - (ii) the degree to which the defendant participated in planning or organizing the criminal activity; There is no evidence whatsoever that Mr. HODGKINS was involved in organizing or planning any activities with respect to any events that transpired on January 6th, 2021. - (iii) the degree to which the defendant exercised decision-making authority or influenced the exercise of decision-making authority; As stated in the PSR, the Defendant had no decision-making authority in regards to the demonstration and the subsequent unrest related to the activities surrounding the United States Capitol.

-(iv) the nature and extent of the defendant's participation in the commission of the criminal activity, including the acts the defendant performed and the responsibility and discretion the defendant had in performing those acts; The PSR makes clear that the Defendant did not engage in any actual acts of violence or property destruction.
-Simply put, the Defendant is being sentence for entering the Capitol for 15-minutes with a crowd that exceeded an estimated 800 people.
-Mr. HODGKINS did not hesitate to cooperate with law enforcement, to be one of the first individuals to accept responsibility and stand before a court for sentencing, and makes zero excuses for his bad judgment.

-(v) the degree to which the defendant stood to benefit from the criminal activity; This is an important consideration.
+- (ii) the degree to which the defendant participated in planning or organizing the criminal activity; There is no evidence whatsoever that Mr. HODGKINS was involved in organizing or planning any activities with respect to any events that transpired on January 6th, 2021. - (iii) the degree to which the defendant exercised decision-making authority or influenced the exercise of decision-making authority; As stated in the PSR, the Defendant had no decision-making authority in regards to the demonstration and the subsequent unrest related to the activities surrounding the United States Capitol. - (iv) the nature and extent of the defendant's participation in the commission of the criminal activity, including the acts the defendant performed and the responsibility and discretion the defendant had in performing those acts; The PSR makes clear that the Defendant did not engage in any actual acts of violence or property destruction.
+Simply put, the Defendant is being sentenced for entering the Capitol for 15-minutes with a crowd that exceeded an estimated 800 people.
+Mr. HODGKINS did not hesitate to cooperate with law enforcement, to be one of the first individuals to accept responsibility and stand before a court for sentencing, and makes zero excuses for his bad judgment. - (v) the degree to which the defendant stood to benefit from the criminal activity; This is an important consideration.
 The Defendant received absolutely nothing for what he views as a regrettable decision.
 He did not receive a single dime, nor was he set to receive a single dime.
 He did not seek notoriety or fame.
-However, the prize that the Mr. HODGKINS received for being in the Capitol is unwanted notoriety, and the scarlet letter that many of his fellow citizens will compel him to wear, without an ounce of knowledge or understanding of the man he now is.8 This country has a long history of the public seeking to punish those who are perceived to have done wrong in "their" eyes.
-The pull between grace and vengeance is seen throughout our
+However, the prize that Mr. HODGKINS received for being in the Capitol is unwanted notoriety, and the scarlet letter that many of his fellow citizens will compel him to wear, without an ounce of knowledge or understanding of the man he is now.